bogdad/vulcano-gltf-learning-rs/README.md

 - [ ] how do we make terrain under the clouds
 - [ ] how do we make clouds transparent
+- [x] how do we make sound environment
 - [x] how do we make clouds seamless
 - [x] how do we debug skybox
 - [x] how do we mouse look